 Academic Calendar: The fall academic calendar is posted on MySiena.

-Graduate and Professional Studies includes all of Siena Heights University’s off-campus locations, totally online degree completion programs as well as the Graduate College.
+Graduate and Professional Studies includes Siena Heights University’s off-campus locations, online degree completion programs, and the Graduate College.

-- All previous dates for adding, dropping or withdrawing from a course remain as previously published.
-Student census dates will also remain as originally published.
+- All previous dates for adding, dropping, or withdrawing from a course remain as previously published.
+Student census dates will also stay as initially published.
 The academic calendar can be viewed on MySiena.

-Course Delivery: Fall 2021 GPS courses will be offered in one of the following methods: remote, modified remote, blended online, totally online or face-to-face.
-The University will continue to monitor CDC and State guidelines and recommendations with regard to the upcoming fall 2021 session.
+Course Delivery: Fall 2022 GPS courses will be offered in one of the following methods: remote, modified remote, blended online, online, or face-to-face.
+The University will continue to monitor CDC and State guidelines and recommendations concerning the upcoming fall 2022 session.
 Here is other information to note:

-- Graduate and Professional Enrollment (GPE) Advisors Off-campus: The GPE Advisors are available to assist you with admissions and advising questions during regular business hours.
-Off-campus GPE advisors will return to their respective office when permitted by the host Community College (CC) Partner.
-As access to our CC partners vary campus to campus, students are encouraged to contact their GPE advisor if they need a face-to-face meeting.
-GPE advisors are currently conducting face-to-face (where permissible), phone and virtual advising meetings.
+- Graduate and Professional Enrollment (GPE) Advisors Off-campus: The GPE Advisors can assist you with admissions and advising questions during regular business hours.
+Off-campus GPE advisors will return to their respective offices when permitted by the host Community College (CC) Partner.
+As access to our CC partners varies from campus to campus, students are encouraged to contact their GPE advisor if they need a face-to-face meeting.
+GPE advisors conduct face-to-face (where permissible), phone, and virtual advising meetings.
 When face-to-face meetings are possible, we ask that all who visit Siena’s off-campus locations follow the safety protocol and procedures recommended by the host CC partner.

 - Betsy Brooks – firstname.lastname@example.org